Iterative Adversarial Attack on Image-guided Story Ending Generation: Related Works

 \subsection{Adversarial Attack}

-Recently, the adversarial attack against Deep Neural Networks (DNN) has drawn the keen interest of researchers.
-The deep neural networks are found vulnerable to adversarial samples, which are crafted with small perturbations to the original inputs\cite{ cheng2020seq2sick,dong2018boosting, goodfellow2014explaining, madry2017towards, jin2019bert, ren2019generating, li2020bert, wallace2020imitation}.
+Recently, the adversarial attack against Deep Neural Networks (DNN) has drawn the keen interest of researchers~\cite{zhang2021targeted}.
+The deep neural networks are found vulnerable to adversarial samples, for which the small perturbations are added on the original inputs\cite{cheng2020seq2sick,dong2018boosting, goodfellow2014explaining, madry2017towards, jin2019bert, ren2019generating, li2020bert, wallace2020imitation, du2021robust}.
 That is, the attack on adversarial samples is imperceptible to human judges while they can mislead incorrect outputs of the deep neural networks.
 Now, there have been many works done on different data types, such as images, texts, and graphs.
-Based on the difference of modality, we roughly summarize existing adversarial attack models into two categories: single-modal and multimodal adversarial attack.
+Based on the difference in modality, we roughly summarize existing adversarial attack models into two categories: single-modal and multimodal adversarial attacks.